Causal and compositional structure of unitary transformations: Acknowledgements

 \section{Acknowledgements}

 We would like to thank Ognyan Oreshkov, David Reutter, Rob Spekkens, David Schmid, Augustin Vanrietvelde, Niel de Beaudrap and Aleks Kissinger for helpful discussions.
-This work was supported by the EPSRC National Quantum Technology Hub in Networked Quantum Information Technologies, the Wiener-Anspach Foundation, and by the Perimeter Institute for Theoretical Physics.
+This work was supported by the EPSRC National Quantum Technology Hub in Networked Quantum Information Technologies, an EPSRC Doctoral Training Award (with award reference OUCL/2016/RL), the Wiener-Anspach Foundation, and by the Perimeter Institute for Theoretical Physics.
 Research at Perimeter Institute is supported by the Government of Canada through the Department of Innovation, Science and Economic Development Canada and by the Province of Ontario through the Ministry of Research, Innovation and Science.
 This project/publication was made possible through the support of a grant from the John Templeton Foundation.
 The opinions expressed in this publication are those of the author(s) and do not necessarily reflect the views of the John Templeton Foundation.